• Skip to primary navigation

 – Chocolate has many benefits but it can contribute to hormonal balance via its potent magnesium and iron, and ability to lower cortisol and boost mood-impacting hormones, serotonin and dopamine.
 Just 6gms of 70%+ cacao chocolate bar daily will do the trick!

-Add leafy greens to a sandwich, or use collard leaves as the "wrap" in a roll.
+Add leafy greens to a sandwich, a smoothie, or use collard leaves as the "wrap" in a roll.

 Add the one-half avocado to salads, sandwiches or just eat on its own.